janimakr/VQA/README.md

 ## How to run
  To run the Visual Attention model
   - Clone the repo
-  - Run the ipynb file in your local system(Jupyter) or using Google colab if you dont have a GPU
+  - Run the VQA_with_caption.ipynb file in your local system(Jupyter) or using Google colab if you dont have a GPU